coder11125/QuasarAI-BYOK/README.md

 Make sure you've added your API key in Settings.
 If the key is correct and it still doesn't work, try generating a new one from your provider.

 **My chats disappeared**
-Chats are stored in your browser.
-Clearing your browser data will erase them.
-Use the **Export** button in the sidebar to save important conversations.

-**It doesn't work on my phone**
-The app is designed for desktop browsers.
-It may work on mobile but isn't optimised for it yet.
+Chats are stored in AppWrite Cloud.
+Signing out makes your previous chats disappear.

 ---
 Quasar AI (BYOK Edition) v1.2 (Pre-release)